-Kaitlyn, an ER nurse who is tending to a young stabbing victim, is accidentally electrocuted by the defibrillator that is used in an effort to save the woman's life.
-Almost immediately Kaitlyn starts to experience the victim's memories.
+Kaitlyn, an emergency room nurse, who is tending to a young stabbing victim, is accidentally electrocuted by the defibrillator that is used in an effort to save the woman's life.
+Almost immediately, Kaitlyn starts to experience the victim's memories.
 She turns to family, friends, and the police, but no one takes her seriously.
-She decides that she must take it upon herself to try to solve the crime - or risk the terrifying visions ending in her own sanity being at stake.
-Ultimately Kaitlyn teams up with the detective on the case and weaves her way through the victim's past - to discover not only the brutal truth, but also some very unexpected lessons about life, love, sorrow and forgiveness along the way Written by
+She decides that she must take it upon herself to try to solve the crime, or risk the terrifying visions ending in her own sanity being at stake.
+Ultimately, Kaitlyn teams up with the detective on the case and weaves her way through the victim's past, to discover not only the brutal truth, but also some very unexpected lessons about life, love, sorrow, and forgiveness along the way.

 In the opening scene, when nurse Kaitlyn hits the floor after the electrocution, she's no longer wearing the blue rubber glove on her right hand she had on just a split-second before.
 See more »

 We got vultures circling here.
 Lacs to the chest, neck, hands, shoulder - take your pick.